cochaviz/seminar_cyber_security/src/inversion_attacks_on_federated_learning_paper.md

 learning-enhancing augmentations to improve privacy.
 Efforts toward generalizing data _before_ training might prove a solution to both overfitting and privacy.

-2. New attack methods would benefit from relaxing assumptions over instead performance.
-Various of the attacks shown here have been able to relax assumptions to a provide a more realistic assessment of the privacy-preserving features of FL.
-While performance improvements might provide interesting result and insights, focussing efforts on exposing potential _realistic_ threats would have a more direct effect on our ability to asses FL from a privacy perspective.
+2. New attack methods would benefit from relaxing assumptions instead of attempting to increase performance.
+By doing this, various of the attacks shown have been to provide a more realistic view of the privacy-preserving features of FL.
+While performance improvements might provide interesting results and insights, focusing efforts on exposing potential _realistic_ threats would have a more direct effect on our ability to assess FL from a privacy perspective.

+3. Working, safe Homomorphic Encryption (HE) would hamper most of the aforementioned attacks.
+Being able to encrypt data _before_ training a model would make inference attacks completely benign [@leePrivacyPreservingMachineLearning2022].
+Work from the past year, however, was able to infer privacy-sensitive information about the training set regardless of the presence of HE [@liPrivacyThreatsAnalysis2021].
+More research on the robust use of HE could prove a catch-all solution for many of the presented machine-learning attacks.

 # Conclusion

-> - [ ] How 'risky' are the tactics described in this essay
-> - [ ] Do the defenses have any real impact on the risk of these attacks
-> - [ ] What would we need to research to improve any of these risks
->
-> $\Rightarrow$ We can **describe the overall risk of model inversion attacks on
-> federated learning** and **build on top of this paper to reduce their risks
-> and improve our understanding**

 This essay has provided an overview for security specialists and machine learning specialists to assess the current state of Inference Attacks in Federated Learning.
 Progress over the last year has shown the field to be advancing quickly.
 Introducing successful attacks on new, more realistic scenarios, showing the ability to circumvent mature privacy-preserving, measures and improving the performance of existing methods.
+The developments seen here are concerning given the prevalence of Federated Learning.
+More research is needed to assess how privacy-preserving Federated Learning actually is and whether additional countermeasures provide enough security to circumvent the apparent threats presented here.

 # References